gldias/extensions/SoundPressureLevel/SoundPressureLevel_Devel.md

 ## Overview
 This is an extension to help add Sound Pressure Level Meter functionality to an application, allowing the user to measure the intensity of background sound in decibels.
 This extension will report unweighted, A-Weighted, and C-Weighted decibels over a user selected time interval which is 200 milliseconds (ms) by default.
-A-Weighted and C-Weighted decibels are calculated by performing a Fast Fourier Transformation (FFT) on the sound data over time, weighing the resulting frequency bins [according to these formulas](https://en.wikipedia.org/wiki/A-weighting#Function_realisation_of_some_common_weightings), and performing an inverse FFT and then convert sound data to pascals then decibels..
+A-Weighted and C-Weighted decibels are calculated by performing a Fast Fourier Transformation (FFT) on the sound data over time, weighing the resulting frequency bins [according to these formulas](https://en.wikipedia.org/wiki/A-weighting#Function_realisation_of_some_common_weightings), and performing an inverse FFT and then convert sound data to pascals then decibels.

 ### Issues
 There are some known areas improvement.